TalonFloof/okameron/README.md

 # VosLang
-A Lisp-Based Procedural Programming Language written in Lua for the Okami1041 Processor.
+A Lisp-Based, Procedural, Typeless Programming Language written in Lua.